matthewelstone/MS1/README.md

 Lighthouse testing seemed to vary quite a lot depending on the time of day.
 I think this may be to do with the internet conection that I have isn't the most reliable and can change drastically.
 On most of the pages I got quite good performance scores.
 <img src="assets/readmeimages/performance-scores.png" height="75px" width="150px">
+However Some of the images that I am using are too big.
+I have tried to reduce the size of these images and they arent getting any smaller.
+These were huge pictures which I recieved from the band but right now I dont think I have the knowledge to make them smaller and improve the score.

 ### HTML and CSS Testing